daniel-conn17/FuzzyForests/cran_comments.md

 The policies require a few seconds per example, not a few minutes.
 I also noticed multiple R processes running for minutes."

-Some code from the examples are currently not checked because I believe that they take too long to run.
+Some code from the examples is currently not checked because I believe that they take too long to run.
 These examples should take between 5-10 seconds.
 Now multiple R processes should not be running.